 Annotated Bibliography: Studies on the Economic Value of Public Lands and Protected Public Lands

-This six page summary lists research that has appeared in the peer-reviewed academic literature.
+This nine page summary lists research that has appeared in the peer-reviewed academic literature.

 Economic Change in the American West: Solutions to the Downside of Amenity Migration